gogo/gogo.github.io/doc.md

 You might also find that basic structs that started their life as part of an API need to be sent over the wire.
 With gob, you could just send it.
 With goprotobuf, you need to make a new struct.

-`gogoprotobuf` tries to fix these problems with the nullable, embed, customtype and customname field extensions.
+`gogoprotobuf` tries to fix these problems with the nullable, embed, customtype, customname, casttype, castkey and castvalue field extensions.

 <table>
 <tr><td><b>Name</b></td><td><b>Option</b></td><td><b>Type</b></td><td><b>Description</b></td><td><b>Default</b></td></tr>